Publishing and Open Access

 ZHAW Open Access Policy

-All ZHAW members are asked to deposit a version of their publications in the institutional repository ZHAW digitalcollection.
-Primary OA publications are endorsed by the ZHAW and supported by the University Library as point of contact for Open Access.
+In 2015, the ZHAW Executive Board adopted an OA policy.
+In this policy, the ZHAW commits to making its research findings intended for publication freely accessible to the public according to the principles of Open Access.
+ZHAW members are encouraged to publish a version of their publications in the institutional repository ZHAW digitalcollection.
+Primary OA publications are endorsed by the ZHAW and supported through measures by the University Library.

 Additional Open Access mandates and funding